S-James19/Portfolio-Website/documentation/optimisation/optimisation.md

 	* Reducing unused Javascript & CSS
 	* How big the transfer of files is over the network
 	* Javascript execution time
-* Accessability - Examples include:
+* Accessibility - Examples include:
-	* How usable is the website for different types of people, e.g. different languages, disabilities ,etc?
+	* How usable is the website for different types of people, e.g. different languages, disabilities, etc?
-	* How can assistative technology interact with the website?
+	* How can assistive technology interact with the website?
 	* Are elements described properly for their purpose?
 * Best Practises - Examples include:
 	* Does the website use HTTPS?